 - 1. Fully completed authorization request via on-line web portal; and - 2.
-A signed prescription, written within the past three months, from the ordering physician, advanced practice registered nurse (APRN), or physician assistant (PA) enrolled in the Connecticut Medical Assistance Program (CMAP), with the following information: - · Diagnosis; and - Length of need; and - Type of monitoring device; and - Blood pressure cuff size; and - 3.
-Clinical documentation (including treatment plan) from the ordering physician, written within the past three months, supporting medical necessity as outlined in the Clinical Guideline section of this policy; and - 4.
+Signed prescription by a physician, advanced practice registered nurse (APRN), or physician assistant (PA) dated within the last 12 months, with the following information: - Diagnosis - Length of need - Type of monitoring device - Blood pressure cuff size - 3.
+Clinical documentation supporting medical necessity as outlined in the Clinical Guideline section of this policy; and - 4.
+Documentation of the ordering physician or practitioner's treatment plan and the medical need; and - 5.
 Documentation demonstrating the ordering physician or practitioner has educated the individual on self-measurement of blood pressure and the recording of blood pressure readings.